11 Best Free Recruitment Software Tools for 2026

 CONS

-- Besides some branding and color options, Calendly does not offer much customization.
-This could be frustrating for users who want the tool to “blend in” when embedded in their site.
+- Not for those who want the tool to “blend in” when embedded in their site.

 - Besides branding and the ability to choose different colors, Calendly does not offer a lot of options for customizations.
 This could be frustrating for users who want to embed Calendly in their website without making it seem like a completely different component.